 Injury reports

-Injury reports document any harm sustained by workers on site.
+Injury reports document any harm sustained by workers on site, such as cuts, lacerations, slips, trips or falls from height.
 They include details of the injury, medical treatment received and any time off work needed for recovery.

 Property damage reports